 Change in Control.
-It is expected that upon a "Change in Control," each outstanding award granted under the Stock Incentive Plan (an "Outstanding Award") will, except to the extent that the Outstanding Award is continued, assumed, replaced or adjusted in the form of a Replacement Award (as defined in the Stock Incentive Plan), vest or become immediately exercisable and/or nonforfeitable (A) if the Change in Control occurs less than two years after the date of grant for such Outstanding Award, on a pro-rata basis (i) based on actual service during the vesting period with respect to the greater of the target opportunity or actual results for any performance-based Outstanding Award, and (B) if the Change in Control occurs two years or more after the date of grant for such Outstanding Award, (i) on a pro-rata basis based on actual service during the vesting period with respect to any time-based Outstanding Award and (ii) with respect to 100% of the greater of the target opportunity or actual results for any performance-based Outstanding Award.
+It is expected that upon a "Change in Control," each outstanding award granted under the Stock Incentive Plan (an "Outstanding Award") will, except to the extent that the Outstanding Award is continued, assumed, replaced or adjusted in the form of a Replacement Award (as defined in the Stock Incentive Plan), vest or become immediately exercisable and/or nonforfeitable (A) if the Change in Control occurs less than two years after the date of grant for such Outstanding Award, on a pro-rata basis (i) based on actual service during the vesting period with respect to any time-based Outstanding Award and (ii) based on actual service during the performance period with respect to for any performance-based Outstanding Award, and (B) if the Change in Control occurs two years or more after the date of grant for such Outstanding Award, (i) on a pro-rata basis based on actual service during the vesting period with respect to 100% of the greater of the target opportunity or actual results for any performance-based Outstanding Award.